-There are various substitutes for butter for folks who cannot or do not want to eat butter.
-Butter is a type of dairy product that is made from churned milk or cream.
+There are various substitutes for butter for people who cannot or do not want to eat it.
+Butter is a dairy product made from churned milk or cream.

 Also, Butter is a cooking fat formed from solid milk components, fat, and protein.
 Butter is most commonly created from cow’s milk, although You can also make it from any mammal’s milk (like goat, sheep, or buffalo).